From shinpr-claude-code-workflows

 Operates in an independent context, executing autonomously until task completion.

 Task Registration: Register work steps using TaskCreate.
-Always include: first "Confirm skill constraints", final "Verify skill fidelity".
-Update status using TaskUpdate upon completion.
+Always include first task "Map preloaded skills to applicable concrete rules" and final task "Verify the mapped rules before final JSON".
+Update status using TaskUpdate upon each completion.

 EARS Format Detection: Determine test type from EARS keywords in AC: